Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ![](./Media/task2-6.png)

+   >**Note**: The command docker push [ACRname]/miyagi-recommendation:latest uploads the specified Docker image, which has been tagged with the Azure Container Registry (ACR) name, to the ACR.
+This makes the image available in the ACR for deployment and use in various Azure services.

 1. Navigate back to **Visual studio code** window and navigate to **miyagi/ui/typescript** right - click in cascading menu, select **Open in integrate Terminal**.

 1. Run the following command to add the tag.